2024 Colombian protests

 A series of protests occurred in Colombia on 21 April 2024 against the administration of president Gustavo Petro.
 Motivations for the protests were diverse, such as concerns about low morale among the public force, as well as opposition to several Petro-led reforms, as well as to his proposal for the creation of a constitutional assembly.
-Assistants to the protests included members of the opposition, as well as former Petro supporters and healthcare workers.
-Much of the opposition is due to the governments move to a public-funded healthcare system and moving away from privatized healthcare.
+Assistants to the protests included members of the opposition, as well as the former Petro supporters and healthcare workers.
+Much of the opposition was due to the governments move to a public-funded healthcare system from privatized healthcare.

+Estimates for attendance to the protests vary widely; Blu Radio reported that municipal authorities estimated the number of attendants being 350 000 in Medellín, 90 000 in Bogotá, 35 000 in Cali, 10 000 in Ibagué, 5000 in Pasto, 4000 in Barranquilla and 1500 in Cartagena, while reporting that president Petro said that 250 000 assisted to the protests nationwide.
+English-speaking Bogotá-based The City Paper reported "more than a million" attendants nationwide reporting attendance of 400 000 people in Bogotá, 250 000 in Medellín, 100 000 in Barranquilla and "a similar turnout" in Cali.

+Background

+As for Petro’s presidency, multiple legislature initiatives were provided, considering healthcare, pensions and labor policies.
+One of the most significant parliamentary opposition arguments against the reforms was the fact that the they would damage the economy.
+That dispute led to the following rivalry between the establishment and the opposition, and public protests.